Atchonsa

 Atchonsa is an arrondissement in the Ouémé department of Benin.
 It is an administrative division under the jurisdiction of the commune of Bonou.
 According to the population census conducted by the Institut National de la Statistique Benin on February 15, 2002, the arrondissement had a total population of 6007.

+Geography

+The district of Atchonsa is located in the south-east of Benin and has 5 villages: Agonhoui, Agomahan, Dogba, Dogba He and Gboa.